-Conclusion: With respect to the items tested, the District's expenditures (including payroll) are supported by adequate documentation and for the allowable operations of the District.
+Conclusion: With respect to the items tested, we were unable to determine the District's expenditures (including payroll) were for the allowable operations of the District.
+We noted deficiencies regarding adequate documentation and internal controls in the expenditure (including payroll) process.